62 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 However, it does exclude those currently receiving chemotherapy or radiation therapy for cancer, except for non-melanoma skin cancer.

-Is mindful exercise safe for people with osteoarthritis?
+What prior data suggests that this mindful exercise intervention is safe for people with knee osteoarthritis?

 Are You a Good Fit for This Trial?